Have you or a family member been affected by cancer?

 The Samaria Initiative provides multiple opportunities to tear down the walls that divide us.

-When we make the effort to meet people that are different from us and go to places that we normally avoid, we discover that we are not all that different from each other.
+When we make the effort to meet people that are different from us and go to places that we normally avoid, we soon discover we are not all that different from one another.
 We all desire health, happiness, and a future for our children.
 While we applaud groups that travel and offer ministry in other countries, we also contend that it is sometimes easier to go half way around the world than it is to go across the street.

 There are needs all around us.
-All we need to do is to open our eyes and to roll up our sleeves.
+All we need to do is open our eyes and roll up our sleeves.

-Starting over when you are homeless or recently released from prison can be daunting!
-The stigma is real - employment doors close and neighbors can look away.
+Starting over when you are currently homeless can be daunting!
+The stigma is real, employment doors close and neighbors can look away.
 Getting back on track often comes down to someone simply “opening a door.”

 The Open Doors ministry provides housing for previously homeless who have found work.
 Beginning Spring of 2022, Open Doors will provide Rapid Re-housing to minimize time someone has to be on the streets and assists with helping them to stable work and housing.